zeek/package-manager/doc/quickstart.rst

 - `plugin_dir`: set to the location of Bro's default plugin directory (e.g.
   :file:`{<bro_install_prefix>}/lib/bro/plugins`)

-- `bro_dist`: set to the location of Bro's source code.
+- `zeek_dist`: set to the location of Zeek's source code.
-  If you didn't build/install Bro from source code, this field will not be set, but it's only needed if you plan on installing packages that have uncompiled Bro plugins.
+  If you didn't build/install Zeek from source code, this field will not be set, but it's only needed if you plan on installing packages that have uncompiled Zeek plugins.

 With those settings, the package manager will install Bro scripts, Bro plugins, and BroControl plugins into directories where :program:`bro` and